rchampourlier/myenv/README.md

 ## Prerequisites

-- Vagrant must be installed and working with a default provider
+- Vagrant must be installed and working with a default provider.
+- You should user iTerm as a terminal application on MacOS X. To have your tmux buffer automatically copied to your macOS' clipboard, simply enable the "Applications in terminal may access clipboard" option in iTerm.

 ## Getting started